 An Intro Frequency Specific Microcurrent

-Whether you are a patient or a practitioner FSM is an incredible tool for all of the problems that patients and physicians have in medicine, so let’s go on.
+Whether you are a client or a practitioner FSM is an incredible tool for all of the problems that clients and physicians have in medicine, so let’s go on.

 So what most people want to know about Frequency Specific Microcurrent (FSM) is where the frequencies came from.
 So the frequencies were developed in the early 1900's probably from about 1908 and used by thousands of physicians until 1934.
 Harry VanGelder was an Osteopath who bought a practice in 1946, it came with a machine and with a list of frequencies that were created in 1922.
 In 1934 the American Medical Association finally cracked down and said any medical physicians who use electromagnetic therapies and frequencies would lose their license to practice which at that time was granted by the AMA.
 So the machines went in the back room, got covered up by a sheet and some of them went on a trash sheet, most of them got lost when grandpa died or doctor grandpa passed away and all of the research that went into developing the frequencies, the communications between the physicians and researchers who developed the frequency shared them and who helped create that list in 1922, all that information is gone.
 They were in bookshelves and in libraries and when AMA declared that it was quack medicine, they were destroyed, lost, passed on when that generation of physicians passed away.